-Canada and Australia are two most popular options among skilled people from south Asian countries like China, India, Pakistan, South Korea and others for migration.
+Canada and Australia are the two most popular options among skilled people from south Asian countries like China, India, Pakistan, South Korea, and others for migration.

-- If you are currently working in US on a work visa like H1B and only looking to get PR as a back up, then your first preference should be Canada followed by Australia.
+- If you are currently working in the US on a work visa like H1B and only looking to get PR as a backup, then your first preference should be Canada followed by Australia.

 - If you are in your home country like India or China, then either country is good based on which one gets gives you PR invite first.

 I am giving comparisons on other lifestyle areas that affect your decision to move.

 If you are currently in US, then:

 - If you have a choice between Canada and Australia, my suggestion is to go for Canada to stay in the same time zone as the US.

 - You can also come to the US to work and go back anytime easily.
 Many people stay in Canada on the border and then travel to the US for work every day using their H1B or TN work visa.